 According to the U.S. Census Bureau's Center for Economic Studies, there were 258 people living within the District who held primary jobs in 2013.
 A primary job is a single job per worker, public or private, that is the highest paying job for that individual.
 Almost 57% of these were aged 30 to 54.
-Industries representing the District's citizen are shown in the table below.
+Industries representing the District's citizen include the following: